 - Uncertainty of what order will be made by any particular Judge on any given day (or by the same Judge on a different day!).
 You can pick a Family Arbitrator as a private Judge knowing they are a specialist

 - Delay – court cases take the longest time to resolve.
 This will affect other parts of your life.

-- You don’t want to spend too much of your life with lawyers (however nice I think I am!) or dealing with correspondence.
+- You don’t want to spend too much of your life with lawyers (however nice I think we are!) or dealing with correspondence.

 - You will get really irritated by the contents of the other side’s letters.

 - You get an answer from the court.
 You may not think it is the right answer.

 To use the court to ensure you get what you are entitled to then